 Success of the ligation at the transverse aorta was assessed by measuring pressure gradients proximal and distal of the ligation.
 Pressure gradients were calculated from blood flow velocities assessed by Doppler Echocardiography using the Bernoulli equation [1] .

-.

 Echocardiography

 Echocardiographic analysis was performed 11 weeks after sham/TAC-intervention, using Vevo 770 high-resolution imaging system with a 30-MHz transducer (RMV-707B; VisualSonics, Toronto, Canada).
 The mice were initially anesthetized with 3% isoflurane (inhalation), fixed on a heated pad at 37°C and continuously monitored by ECG recording.
 During the analysis, isoflurane was reduced to 1.5-2%.
 Scans were performed in the parasternal short axis of the heart in B- and M-mode.
 The thickness of the posterior and anterior wall, as well as the intraventricular diameter, was determined in both systole and diastole.
 We calculated left ventricular mass (LVM),ejection fraction (EF%), and fraction shortening (FS%).